gianluparri03/ruffini/README.md

 ```

 ### Installing from source

-If you want to download and install `ruffini` from this repo, type
+If you want to download and install the latest version of `ruffini` from this repo, type

 ```bash
 git clone https://github.com/gianluparri03/ruffini.git